-Taking a customer’s entire experience into account, the ideal formula for building loyalty is a mix of internal processes and emotional factors.
+Taking a customer’s entire experience into account, the ideal way to build loyalty is a mix of internal processes and emotional factors.

 Reduce customer effort

-One way to drive customer loyalty is by reducing customer effort.
+One way to drive customer loyalty is to lower customer effort.
 This means designing experiences that are simple to understand and navigate.
-A streamlined experience makes customers more likely to return.
+A seamless experience makes customers more likely to return.

 You can make it easy for customers by adopting an omnichannel approach to support—be available wherever (and whenever) a buyer reaches out.
-This also makes it simple for a customer to self-serve when they have an issue, instead of having to wait to connect with a live agent.
+This also makes it simple for customers to self-serve when they have an issue, instead of having to wait on a live agent.

-Provide these “low-effort” experiences and use customer effort score as a benchmark—it’s a better indicator of customer loyalty than a high customer satisfaction score (CSAT) or a Net Promoter Score (NPS).
+Provide these “low-effort” experiences and use Customer Effort Score as a benchmark—it’s a better indicator of customer loyalty than a high customer satisfaction score (CSAT) or Net Promoter Score (NPS)®.
 This was a key finding in a Corporate Executive Board (CEB) study on customer service and loyalty.

 Keeping customers isn’t about creating a flawless product or service that perfectly meets their needs.
 It’s about providing a great user experience, making their buying choice an easy one.
 Strive for an easy, convenient user experience to be well on your way to loyal customers.